jupyter-server/gateway_provisioners/gateway_provisioners/app-support/README.md

 ## Deployment into Kubernetes Environments

 Deployment into Kubernetes environments first requires the application reside within a docker image (see above).
-Once an image exists, deployment consists or updated the `values.yaml` file and deploying the helm chart.
+Once an image exists, deployment consists of updating the `values.yaml` file and deploying the helm chart.

 Much of the information (like environment variables) in the docker image can be overridden in the helm chart.
-For example, the list of allowed kernelspecs is specified in the `Dockerfile` via the `APP_ALLOWED_KERNELS` environment variable and reflect the _docker-based_ kernel specifications.
+For example, the list of allowed kernelspecs is specified in the `Dockerfile` via the `APP_ALLOWED_KERNELS` environment variable and reflects the _docker-based_ kernel specifications.
 However, the `APP_ALLOWED_KERNELS` in the helm charts will be overridden to reflect the _kubernetes-based_ kernel specifications.